geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

     \bibliographystyle{plain}
     \bibliography{refs}

-***Challenge*** Find an article, book, and (reputable) website, add then to a `.bib` file.
+***Challenge:*** Find an article, book, and (reputable) website, add then to a `.bib` file.
 Write some sentences that cite these sources, and add a bibliography to your article.

 Finally, many of you will find this [template](https://github.com/drvinceknight/CU_BSc_LaTeX_Template) useful for writing your final year projects.
 [Here's](https://www.overleaf.com/read/zxrwjdsfnnvn) a link to an Overleaf project with solutions to the challenges.